cloudmesh-community/book/chapters/prg/go/go-rest.md

 ```

 Packages are explained here:
-* fmt is what we'll be using to print to STDOUT (the console)
+* fmt is what we will be using to print to STDOUT (the console)
 * log is used to log when the server exits
 * encoding/json is for creating our JSON responses
 * net/http will give us the representations of HTTP requests, responses, and be responsible for running our server